ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 When we fit it, it would trivially map all inputs to 0 and 1, thus learning the prior distribution.

+inputs mu and log_var are of shape (batch_size, latent_dim)
+the loss we add should be scalar. this is unlike loss function specified in model compile which should returns loss vector of shape (batch_size,) since it requires loss for each datapoint in the batch for sample weighting.

 .. figure:: ../../images/vae/encoder_full.svg
    :height: 500px
    :align: center